compilit/ssimpl/docs/concepts.md

 - BIP-39 defines mnemonic phrases (seed words).
 - BIP-44 defines a multi-account wallet structure.

-While SSIMPL has nothing to do with Bitcoin, or even blockchains, it does rely some of the same concepts.
+While SSIMPL has nothing to do with Bitcoin, or even blockchains, it does rely upon some of the same concepts.

 ## 1.1 BIP32

-BIP32 (Bitcoin Improvement Proposal 32) defines Hierarchical Deterministic (HD) wallets, which allow you to derive a tree of keypairs from a single root seed.
+BIP32 (Bitcoin Improvement Proposal 32) defines Hierarchical Deterministic (HD) wallets, which allow you to derive a tree of key pairs from a single root seed.

 Key features: